LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03-Classes/Lab03_Instructions_Classes.md

 ### Create a New GitHub Repository for Lab 3

 1. Log In: Sign in to your GitHub account at [github.com](https://github.com/).

 2. Start New Repository: Click the "+" icon in the top-right corner of any page and select "New repository".

 3. Name the Project: Enter a short, memorable name for your repository in the Repository name field.

 4. Set Visibility: Choose between Public (anyone can see it) or Private (only you and invited collaborators can see it).

 5. Initialize (Optional): Check the boxes to add a README.md file for a project description or a .gitignore file to specify which files Git should ignore.

 6. Finalize: Click the "Create repository" button.

+   #### Create a Personal Access Token

+   GitHub now requires users to use a *personal access token* to pull or push to their repository.
+[This is a link to their instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) for setting that up.
+(BTW, if you create a "classic" token, the process is a little simpler.)

 ### Clone the Repository